SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Abstract

 \section{Abstract}

-We introduce a new class of poset edge labelings which we call $SB$-labelings.
+We introduce a new class of edge labelings for locally finite lattices which we call $SB$-labelings.
 We prove for finite lattices which admit an $SB$-labeling that each open interval has the homotopy type of a ball or of a sphere of some dimension.
-Natural examples include the weak order, using the obvious edge labeling by simple reflections, the Tamari lattice, and the finite distributive lattices.\\
+Natural examples include the weak order, the Tamari lattice, and the finite distributive lattices.\\

 \emph{Keywords:} poset topology, M\"obius function, crosscut complex, Tamari lattice, weak order